TCopcutt/ELEC5552-Team-2/README.md

-# This is the RX configuration file of CC1310 exported using SmartRF.
+# This is the configuration file of CC1310 exported using SmartRF.